ShaddGallegos/updates-and-patching/scripts/README.md

 # Scripts
 This repo contains the following scripts
+No Warrenty implied or other use at own risk.
+It is recomended user Review and Test prior to use in any environment!

 ## Upgrade-PowerShell.ps1
 The `Upgrade-PowerShell.ps1` script is used to upgrade the installed version of